victoriamount/User-Interface-II/ReadMe.md

 - [ ] Submit a pull request to merge <firstName-lastName> Branch into master (student's  Repo). **Please don't merge your own pull request**
 - [ ] Add your Team Lead as a reviewer on the pull request
 - [ ] Your Team Lead will count the project as complete by merging the branch back into master

+NOTES:
+to link to about, href links to "about.html"

+google fonts goes above everything head includes setup user doesn't see
+Good idea to plan a little.
+Print and circle the wireframe.